Kwamie Lassiter II: Cincinnati Bengals

 Lassiter went undrafted in the 2022 NFL draft.
 He signed with the Cincinnati Bengals on May 13, 2022.
 He was released during final roster cuts on August 30, but re–signed to the team's practice squad the following day.
 He was elevated to the active roster on November 26, 2022 for the Week 12 game against the Tennessee Titans.

 Lassiter signed a reserve/future contract with the Bengals on January 31, 2023.
 He was waived on August 29, 2023, and signed to the practice squad the following day.
 He was activated via a standard elevation on October 7, 2023 for the Bengals Week 5 game against the Arizona Cardinals.
 The game was his only his second career NFL game, coming against the team that his father, Kwamie Lassiter, played 8 seasons for.
 In the game he recorded his first career reception, which was a 2-yard catch.
 He reverted back to the practice squad the day after the game.

 The Bengals signed Lassiter to a reserve/future contract on January 8, 2024.
 On August 23, Lassiter was released by the Bengals.

 Memphis Showboats

 On December 5, 2024, Lassiter signed with the Memphis Showboats of the United Football League (UFL).

 Kansas City Chiefs

 On July 30, 2025, Lassiter signed with the Kansas City Chiefs.

+Louisville Kings

+On January 13, 2026, Lassiter was selected by the Louisville Kings in the 2026 UFL Draft.
+He was released on March 19.